Hritik-choukikar/Hritik-choukikar/README.md

 ![Docker](https://img.shields.io/badge/Docker-images-green?logo=docker)

 Welcome to the **Streaming Platform** project!
-This organization hosts multiple microservices that together form a scalable, modular system for authentication, posting, and frontend delivery, all orchestrated via Kubernetes.
+This Repository hosts multiple microservices that together form a scalable, modular system for authentication, posting, and frontend delivery, all orchestrated via Kubernetes.

 ---